smart-edge-open/ido-specs/doc/building-blocks/emco/openness-emco.md

   app-name: {{ .AppEdge }}

 ---
-#add consumer 1 to app hpa placement intent
+#add consumer 1 to app hpa placement intent.
+A resource consumer for an allocatable resource is a container within a pod and resource consumer is expressed in terms of any of these Kubernetes objects.
 version: emco/v2
 resourceContext:
   anchor: projects/{{ .ProjectName }}/composite-apps/{{ .CompositeApp }}/v1/deployment-intent-groups/{{ .DeploymentIntent }}/hpa-intents/hpa-placement-intent-1/hpa-resource-consumers